 At Musika, we appreciate that every student learns at their own pace.
 As such, our experienced teachers produce customized guitar lessons specifically for the requirements of each individual student.
 Our teachers can design lessons for any student, regardless of their age, experience or ability.
 Some of the things students can expect to learn during their lessons are; learning all the notes of the guitar, playing and rhythmic techniques such as fretting, fingering and strumming, how to read musical notation and tablature, learning how to play a variety of different chords, such as open and barre chords, and music theory.
 Over time, as each student progresses, they will learn how to piece everything they have learned together, in order to form complete compositions.
 Students can learn to play their favourite songs, or even to write their music!

 We recommend that students looking to start guitar lessons have a clear goal in mind - such as learning to play a few of their favorite songs.
 When you start lessons, a teacher will help you unlock the skills required to reach your goals.
 Keep in mind that you might not be able to start off with the exact song you want to learn - it could take months of study and practice to learn all of the notes and chords required to turn your dream into a reality.

-The earliest recommended age that students can start their guitar lessons is 6 years old.
-At this age, students will find it easiest to play a half-sized classical guitar with nylon strings, and will learn how to play simple melodies on the top strings of the guitar.
-Students can begin to form chords, as well as play and sing along to songs by about ages 7 to 8.
-When students get to the ages 10-12, they should be able to comfortably handle a full-sized guitar.
-At this point, they may acquire a taste for rock music and want to progress to the electric guitar.
+The earliest suggested age that students can start their guitar lessons is 6 years old.
+Students of this age will find it much easier to learn on a half-sized classical guitar with nylon strings.
+They will start off by learning to play simple melodies on the top strings.
+Students can begin to form chords, as well as play and sing along to songs by about age 7 or 8.
+When students get to age 10-12, they should be able to comfortably handle a full-sized guitar.
+Students often like to play rock music by this age, and will therefore want to play the electric guitar.